jeanluchayes/Vram-Management-fix-gentoo/README.md

 # Linux VRAM Manager

 A Bash-based utility for Linux gaming systems using the kernel DMEM cgroup interface.
-It installs or enables the available VRAM-management stack, selects a desktop-appropriate integration when one exists, applies a persistent `dmem.max` VRAM headroom limit, verifies the configuration, and can remove the custom setup.
+It installs and enables the available VRAM-management stack, selects a desktop-appropriate integration when one exists, applies a persistent `dmem.max` VRAM headroom limit, verifies the configuration, and optinally allows for reverting all changes.

 > **Experimental:** the `dmem.max` ceiling is a workaround intended to leave a small amount of VRAM headroom instead of allowing `app.slice` to consume the full reported DMEM capacity.
 Results can vary by GPU, driver, kernel, game, workload, and desktop environment.

 ## Features

 - Install and enable the base DMEM/VRAM-management stack
-- Detect AMD/Intel-style `vram` and NVIDIA-style `vidmem` DMEM regions
+- Detect AMD, Intel, NVIDIA DMEM regions
 - Detect the current user and systemd cgroup path automatically
-- Detect many Linux desktops and Wayland compositors
+- Detect DE and Wayland compositors
-- Select a desktop-specific foreground integration where a verified project exists
+- Select a DE-specific foreground integration where a verified project exists
-- Use Gamescope as the generic fallback instead of installing a Plasma-only component on other desktops
-- Choose or change the VRAM safety margin in MiB
+- change the VRAM safety margin in MiB
-- Apply the ceiling persistently with a systemd oneshot service
+- create a systemd oneshot service that Applies the ceiling persistently
 - Verify `dmem.capacity`, `dmem.max`, `dmem.current`, and service state
-- Prompt before rebooting when a restart/reboot is actually needed
 - Remove installed VRAM-management packages when requested

 ## Desktop / compositor support